St. Patrick's Day

 The Clean Water Act also governs scattering in inland waters such as rivers or lakes.
 For inland water burial, you may be legally required to obtain a permit from the state agency that manages the waterway.

-For more information, including the contact information for the EPA representative in Hawaii, see Burial of Human Remains at Sea on the EPA website.
+For more information, including the contact information for the EPA representative in Hawaii, see the EPA's page on Burial at Sea.

 The Hawaii Department of Land and Natural Resources states that as long as the scattering ceremony will not involve a large crowd and a number of vessels, you don't need a permit.
 You should disperse the ashes beyond the reef line and, if you wish to scatter flowers along with the ashes, use loose flowers rather than leis because the strings of leis endanger marine animals.